jeffreyrosenbluth/wallpaper/README.md

 Group: p3m1

 # A list of doubly indexed complex coefficients for the wave function.
+# Additional wave packets will be added in order to create the symmetries in
+# the specified symmetry group.
 Coefficients:
 - A(n,m): [0.75, 0.25] # 0.75 + 0.25i
   n: 1                 # first index of coefficient